some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-Warning about unaligned structs or similar shall not be done in the implementation but only in the toolchain used to generate the implementation.
+Warning about unaligned structs or similar shall not be done in the implementation but only in the tool chain used to generate the implementation.

 .. feat_req:: ⓘ
     :id: feat_req_someip_672